Roasting Coffee In An Air Fryer Is Great But Only If You Do Not Want French Roast

 However, you do need to preheat your oven to 475°F- 500°F (about 240°C) degrees, which is going to use quite a bit of gas or electricity and warm up your kitchen considerably.

 You can certainly get a dark roast when using your oven so, if that’s what you’re into, the oven might be a better choice.
 Just keep in mind, it is going to use a lot more electricity or gas.
-If you like light and medium roast, the air fryer wins.
+If you like a light and medium roast, the air fryer wins.

 Using Home Coffee Roaster

-TAP ON IMAGE TO VIEW PRICE
+TAP ON IMAGE TO CHECK PRICE

 The main reason to use an air fryer is that it’s much cheaper than a purpose-built coffee roaster.
 Of course, if the dark roast is what you’re looking for, and you have the extra cash, a roasting machine is definitely the winner.

-If you have some extra cash to spend, check out this super cool conventional style drum roaster on Amazon.
+If you have some extra cash to spend, check out this super cool conventional-style drum roaster on Amazon.
 And this is not even the most expensive one.

 I tried all of these methods except the last because, frankly, I didn’t want (I do want to) invest in an expensive coffee roasting machine.
 So that one is just a few basic thoughts.
 The rest I tried myself so that I could give you my honest opinion.

 I hope that my trial and error of getting a good roast helped you save some time and aggravation.
-Do not be discouraged if it did not turn out absolutely perfect for the first time.
+Do not be discouraged if it does not turn out absolutely perfect for the first time.
 Whatever method you use, it will take some practice.

 Now, because you are here and reading this post, I know that you, along with 64 percent of Americans, appreciate a good cup of joe.
 So, I do have a bit of a crazy concept I would like to propose to you.
 Have you tried adding mushrooms to your coffee?
 I know, adding mushrooms sounds like a random and rather unappealing combination.
 But in fact, switching your morning cup of java to mushroom coffee is one of the smartest things you should do if you are a coffee drinker.